ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 What you should be focused on as a founder
 - getting the most insights about the idea
 - selling to people
+- doing what you can to invalidate the idea